 Business Capabilities (O-BC)

-Business Capabilities describe what an organisation does.
+Business Capabilities describe what an organisation can do.
 Advantage Business Capabilities are what make it special.

 A business capability is “what” the company needs to be able to do to execute its business strategy.
 For example, “Set rates based on population characteristics” or “combining elastic and non-elastic materials side by side” are capabilities.